maplebird/url_lookup/README.md

 Then run the 3 scripts from the previous section.
 No further work should be required.

-## Local server (not running in docker)
+## Local server (app server not running in docker)

-Make sure GoLang is installed (uses local directory for GOPATH to download dependencies and output binary)
+Make sure GoLang is installed (uses local directory for GOPATH to download dependencies and output binary).

 For database, either:
+* Run `./build_and_start_db_container.sh` to start MySQL container with migrations (still requires Docker)
-* Configure database as per the the [Database setup](#database-setup) section.
+* Configure database as per the the [Database setup](#database-setup) section if not using Docker at all.

 Run `./local_build.sh`